aivlisfish/T-rreriuh/README.md

 World generation: celerymagic_21829

-Art: All art is original Terraria artwork, we do not claim any graphics in the game currently as of Alpha 0.1-1
+Art: All art is original Terraria artwork, we do not claim any graphics in the game currently as of Alpha 0.1-2

 Bugs and glitches:

+Alpha 0.1-2
+-None so far although seeing how early in development this project is it likely has many

 Alpha 0.1-1
 -Step up increasing jump height under certain circumstances